michael-limbaugh/webscraping_sonlite_pdfs/README.txt

 This program:
-1) Uses an inputs csv file (named csv_filepath), saved locally in the project directory
+1) Uses an input csv file (named csv_filepath), saved locally in the project directory
 2) Reads the list of hyperlinks to sonlite based on the column name (link_column_name)
 3) Iterates through the list and scrapes the websites for all pdfs
 4) Saves pdfs according to Well API name and the document type in a local folder